 Industry members in the fishing sector have long complained of overly complicated, expensive permitting systems that leave them at a disadvantage compared to neighbouring countries.
 What action would you take to address this?

 We have already done something, which is passing the Food Security and Sustainability Act.
 And the licensing regime is more streamlined.
 We want to better utilise technology so that persons can get their licences much more quickly.

 The National Health Insurance system is not financially self-supporting.
 What would you do to fix it?

-What else haven’t we covered that you believe it is important for voters to know before heading to the polls?
+What else haven’t we covered that you believe is important for voters to know before heading to the polls?